 - In the second series of Blackadder, Blackadder avoids paying a debt to the Bank Of The Black Monks Of St. Herod and their representative the "Baby Eating Bishop Of Bath And Wells" by eventually managing to blackmail the Bishop.
 The Bishop says at one point: "Never have I encountered such corrupt and foul-minded perversity!
 Have you ever considered a career in the Church?"

-- On one episode of Law And Order SUV, a judge calls Stabler out on his interrogation methods (which often dive into the Hannibal Lecture and physical violence)... and immediatly later requests him to interrogate a convict who killed his son it turns out he wasn't dead, and the interrogation was more to confirm the judge's suspicions that the man he was processing in that episode was in fact his son
+- On one episode of Law & Order: SVU, a judge calls Stabler out on his interrogation methods (which often dive into the Breaking Lecture and physical violence)... and immediatly later requests him to interrogate a convict who killed his son it turns out he wasn't dead, and the interrogation was more to confirm the judge's suspicions that the man he was processing in that episode was in fact his son

-- The Morgandorfer family is sent to a therapy session in the episode of Daria "Psycho Therapy" by Helen's law firm to see if she was right for promotion.
+- In the "Psycho Therapy" episode of Daria, the Morgandorfer family is sent to a therapy session by Helen's law firm to see if she was right for promotion.
 Considering that one of the most prevalent Tropes of Daria is Dysfunctional Family, when Helen's superior found out that the therapy concluded that Helen so far out-prioritized her work over her family life instead of deeming her unfit for promotion, he said her commitment to her job was exactly what he had hoped to find.

 - Reinhard Gehlen was a General in the German Army during World War II, who served as chief of intelligence-gathering on the Eastern Front.
 After the war, he was recruited by the United States military to set up a spy ring directed against the Soviet Union (known as the Gehlen Organization), and eventually became head of the West German intelligence apparatus.

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.